lsv62/DipTrace/source/schematic.rst

         * Titles and Sheet Setup - establishing the size of the schematic sheet and placing the drawing frame:  ANSI A
         * Preview - preview a printing
+        * Convert to PCB - the schematic will open in the PCB Layout
+        * Recover Schematic - recover the latest schematic

     Edit
         Copy Matrix - bulk copying